 Discernings of Spirits: discriminating what spirits are active [in people] to benefit the church.
 How do we tell whether or not a manifestation is inspired by the Holy Spirit, the human spirit, or an unholy spirit?
 How do we know that someone is demonized?
 If we don't see the obvious, we won't, and cannot with certainty, without God revealing it.

-This is not psychic ability, there are no mind-readers or heart-sifters in the Kingdom of God-- no freaky Rasputins that have the ability to stare into your soul.
-This is not sharp insight or perceptive wisdom-- it is discerning of spirits, not discernment alone!
+This is not psychic ability, there are no mind-readers or heart-sifters in the Kingdom of God, no freaky Rasputins that have the ability to stare into your soul.
+This is not sharp insight or perceptive wisdom.
+It is discerning of spirits, not discernment alone!
 It is an instant distillation of Holy Spirit acuity into what spirit is acting in a person, condensed in the consciousness of the recipient, for the moment it's needed for the good of the body.
 Shine on, shine off.

 Plurals are present in the phrase for this manifestation too, for similar reasons, I think, that they are present in the gifts of healings.
 Since this will often be a companion miracle to casting out devils (one sort of healing), its manifestation is a prerequisite to, and must synchronize with those instances of healing that involve demons.
 (Acts 16:17-18)

 Kinds of Tongues: an utterance in an unknown language.
 Whereas there are occasions when some hearer of the utterance will know the language, the speaker never does.
 This is always manifested when a believer is baptized in the Holy Ghost, and is volitional for the believer thereafter, but that does not translate into any believer speaking tongues at any time for public consumption.
 That is the error Paul was trying to correct at Corinth.
-To speak in tongues publicly, the Holy Spirit must inspire the speaker to do so specifically in that moment.
+To speak in tongues for public consumption, the Holy Spirit must inspire the speaker to do so specifically in that moment.

-The use of the plural for kinds and tongues signifies that a person manifesting tongues need not speak in the same unknown language he or she has spoken in before.
+The use of the plural for kinds and tongues signifies that a person manifesting tongues need not speak in the same unknown language he or she has spoken before.
 The speaker does not even need to end an utterance in the same language that he or she began it in!
 Another level of mystery and marvel is added to this remarkable sign when we consider that kinds includes tongues that are not human language!

-It is disrespectful and incredibly arrogant to label tongues as the mindless babbling of the ecstatically overwrought-- instead, we should see it as a miracle wrought by God.
+It is disrespectful and incredibly arrogant to label tongues as the mindless babbling of the ecstatically overwrought.
+Instead, we should see it as a miracle wrought by God.
 Any church that despises prophesying or prohibits tongues is clearly out of order and operating against the command of God.
 Any church doing so, and any purported teacher teaching so, is in rebellion and needs to repent.

 Interpreting Tongues: giving the meaning of an utterance of tongues to bless the church.
 This is not literal translation (the interpreter is not given the power to parse the tongue), but a revelation of the meaning conveyed.
 The interpreter has no more understanding of the tongue spoken than the speaker!
 The plural in this phrase is limited to the word tongues, i.e. not the interpretations of tongues, which means there is but one meaning for an utterance, not a selection of possibilities.
 There may be more than one language spoken, but there is only one message.